 Where do start doing the increases to fill in the crew neck?
-We'll assume ribbing will be put around it, so we must remember to allow for it while deciding where to start the neck shap-ing.
+We'll assume ribbing will be put

-3 Increasing many stitches on the last two underarm shaping rows while working top-down is the equivalent of binding off many stitches on the first two underarm shaping rows while working bottom-up.
+5 Increasing many stitches on the last two underarm shaping rows while working top-down is the equivalent of binding off many stitches on the first two underarm shaping rows while working bottom-up.

-4 Of course, we would probably do some decreases before we started the bottom ribbing.
+6 Of course, we would probably do some decreases before we started the bottom ribbing.

-5 Starting the front shoulders as two pieces that are then joined at the bottom of the front neck while working top-down is the equivalent of splitting the front shoulders into two pieces after the bottom of the front neck is completed when working bottom-up.
+7 Starting the front shoulders as two pieces that are then joined at the bottom of the front neckline while working top-down is the equivalent of splitting the front shoulders into two pieces at the bottom of the front neckline when working bottom-up.